-- Structural uses: The formula of steel for I beams is different than what’s used in cold forming.
-It’s less ductile and harder, which makes it tougher to bend while cold.
+- Structural uses: The formula of steel for “I” beams is different than what’s used in cold forming.
+It’s less ductile and harder, making it tougher to bend while cold.

 - Size limits: Steel sheet is only hot rolled up to a certain thickness.
 Roll formed parts are limited in length only by the amount of material in the coil.

 Roll Forming Vs. Stamping

 Stamping is not ideal for low-volume projects, partially because the tooling cost of stamping is large.
 Stamping can’t form long parts, and changes to the punching pattern can’t be made.

 There are certain high-volume, simple-design applications that can be stamped.
 These include:

 - Lock hardware